jeplmr/jeplmr.github.io/posts/leveldesign.md

 <p style="text-indent: 2em">The year is 2015.
 Corona is only just a beer.
 I recently graduated college with a "real" degree and landed a "real" nine-to-five job.
 I had also dropped any kind of game dev or level design as a hobby.
 And I was honestly pretty miserable.
 A friend of mine, Jonathan Schrack, introduced me to a local Unity usergroup in town.
 This definitely rekindled that spark.
 I started showing up to meetups, I learned the basics of the Unity engine, I learned how to script gameplay with C#, and I participated in <i>a lot</i> of game jams.
 One of my games even won <a href="https://ldjam.com/events/ludum-dare/41/modern-art-critic-hero" target="blank">4th place for Humor</a> in Ludum Dare 41!

-<p style="text-indent: 2em">Jonathan eventually brought me onto a small team working on a VR beat-em-up called <i>Kung Fu: Shadow Fist</i>.
+<p style="text-indent: 2em">One year later, Jonathan brought me onto a small team working on a VR beat-em-up called <i>Kung Fu: Shadow Fist</i>.
 Think <i>Streets of Rage</i>, but in VR.
 My job was to design levels for the game (shocking, I know).
 The mechanics of KFSF were pretty simple; You could teleport to predetermined locations to navigate through the world, throw punches with the motion controllers, and use a charged ability called Shadow Strike, which would slow down time and cause your punches to do extra damage.
 The vertical slice was pretty great, considering the dev team was a scrappy bunch of three part-time developers.</p>

-<p style="text-indent: 2em">Adapting the level design from classic beat-em-ups was pretty challenging.
-The levels in those early games was linear, usually forcing the player to move left-to-right across the screen.
-This shifted my focus to creating memorable events in each level instead of creating more elaborate designs.
-For example, "The Subway Level" didn't take place just in a subway.
+<p style="text-indent: 2em">Adapting the level design of those classic beat-em-ups ended up being pretty challenging.
+The levels in those games were linear, usually forcing the player to move left-to-right across the screen.
+This shifted my focus to creating memorable events in each level instead of creating more elaborate, open designs.
+For example, "The Subway Level" didn't take place <i>just</i> in a subway.
 The player started the city streets, beating up gang members until they arrived at a bar.
 Inside the bar were more thugs.
-Taking them out rewarded the player with a bathroom gag, in which a lone bonehead would exit the restroom in an amazing display of 'wrong place, wrong time'.
+Taking them out rewarded the player with a bathroom gag, in which one lone bonehead would exit the restroom in a, hopefully, amusing display of Vincent-Vega-style timing.
 After the bar, the player would finally make their way to the subway, and eventually board a train.
-This resulted in a climactic battle between the player and the rival gang while the train was en route to its destination.</p>
+This resulted in a climactic battle between the player and the rival gan, all while the train was en route to its destination.</p>

-<p style="text-indent: 2em">The main problem with <i>Kung Fu's</i> level design was that the vertical slice level was just a series of corridors.
-Yeah, it may have looked like city streets, but beneath that thin vaneer was, effectively, an increibly linear hallway.
-The player literally could not progress or explore if they didn't follow a strict sequence of scripted events.
-And because this was a vertical slice, some events were still a touch buggy.
-Meaning the player could inadvertantly break something, and then get soft-locked where they stood.
-Pretty gross.

 <p style="text-align: center"><i>An early blockout of "The Subway Level" featured in <i>Kung Fu: Shadow Fist's vertical slice.</i><br><img src="/img/kfsf.jpg" class="center"></i></p>